JvanKatwijk/qt-dab/README.md

 gridcolor=red
 ```

 The Qt-DAB program now searches - if available - for TII (transmitter identification information) data in the FIC.
 If TII data is available, the small label at the bottom of the Technical Details widget will color green, and the main ID if the transmitters is shown.
-Also the list of geographical positions of the transmitters of the FSN is printed on the terminal.
+Also the list of geographical positions of the transmitters of the SFN is printed on the terminal.
 If the identification of the transmitter received can be decoded, it will be shown at the bottom line of the Technical Data Widget.

 The periodicity of the search for the data defining the position of the transmitter received can be set by adding a line to the `.qt-dab.ini` file